 What happens if your reception party goes over the allocated time schedule?
 Are there additional charges like valet parking or restroom attendants?
 Does the venue have an exclusive supplier vendor list?
 Is gratuity expected?
 Are there any venue limitations we should be aware of?
 Ensure you’ve covered every single detail of the contract because 2 days before your wedding, you don’t want to find out that your chosen venue does not have an alcohol license as this could be a party dampener.

 I’m worried it will be chilly on our wedding day, my dress is strapless, any recommendations?

 We can’t control the weather, but we can control our temperature.
 Click here for your wrap Shawl Wrap

 How do I match jewellery to my wedding dress?

-Different metals work with different shades of colours.
+We love the bridal dress and bridal accessory wedding questions.
+We can tell you that different metals work with different shades of colours.
 White gown: Silver or platinum compliment a white dress.
 Ivory gown: Rose Gold or Gold jewellery accentuates the stunning levels of an ivory dress.
 Champagne gown: Rose Gold or Gold jewellery compliments a champagne tone.
-Blush gown: Rose gold is stunning because the pink hue in the metal compliments the gentle pinkness of the dress.
+Blush gown: The trending – Rose gold is stunning because the pink hue in the metal compliments the gentle pinkness of the dress.